Zhong Shaojun

 Zhong Shaojun (钟绍军; born 19 October 1968) is a long-time political aide of Xi Jinping, currently the General Secretary of the Chinese Communist Party (CCP) and Chairman of the Central Military Commission (CMC).
 Zhong served on Xi's staff beginning in Zhejiang province, then followed him to Shanghai, and then Beijing.
-Zhong currently serves as the director of Xi Jinping’s Office and director of the General Office of the Central Military Commission.
-He holds the military rank of Lieutenant general in 2019.
+Zhong served as the director of Xi Jinping’s Office and director of the General Office of the Central Military Commission.

 Career

 Zhong was born in Kaihua County, Zhejiang, near the modern city of Quzhou.
-He hold a master's degree from Zhejiang University.
+He holds a master's degree from Zhejiang University.
 He once served as the deputy head of the provincial party's Organization Department in Zhejiang.

 It is not clear when Zhong began working for Xi, but evidence suggests that Zhong was on Xi's staff at least as early as when Xi was serving as the Communist Party Secretary of Zhejiang province.
 In Zhejiang, Zhong often drafted Xi's official statements.
-Upon the sacking of Chen Liangyu due to a corruption scandal, the central authorities selected Xi to fill the position vacated by Chen as party chief of Shanghai.
+Upon the sacking of Chen Liangyu due to a corruption scandal in 2006, the central authorities selected Xi to fill the position vacated by Chen as party chief of Shanghai.
 The transfer elevated Xi from a relatively unknown provincial administrator to the front runner to succeed Hu Jintao as the next leader of the Communist Party.
 Zhong then followed Xi to Shanghai and took on the title of deputy chief of the municipal party General Office, and often accompanied Xi on visits.
 When Xi was transferring his duties to his successor as Zhejiang party chief Zhao Hongzhu, Zhong would frequently accompany Xi on trips between Shanghai and Hangzhou.
 It was said that on some trips, Zhong was the only person accompanying Xi.